A red octagon is a universal symbol that can trigger an automatic response: STOP.

 "How can one image trigger a thought of safety behind everything we do online?"

 The contest is hosted by the Computer and Information Sciences (CIS) department.

 Mandal said the dependence on technology continues to increase, and along with it, the need for safety while using devices in the network.

 "Safety ranges from learning how to spot fraudsters on the Internet to protecting your personal information to ensure that your identity is not compromised."

-Students started working individually and in teams earlier this month to identify security threats and create a symbol for each that can be easily understood by non-technical people.
+In early March, students started working individually and in teams to identify different security threats and create a symbol for each that can be easily understood by non-technical people.